-Early childhood services or primary schools can ask a child’s parents or guardians to contact their family doctor or nurse to have the child’s immunisations brought up-to-date and/or a certificate completed.
+Early childhood services or primary schools can ask a child’s parents or guardians to contact their family doctor or vaccinator to have the child’s immunisations brought up to date and/or a certificate completed.

 The Immunisation Certificate shows which, if any, of the diseases a child has been immunised against and if they have been fully immunised.

-The Immunisation Certificate must be completed and signed by the child’s family doctor or nurse.
+The Immunisation Certificate must be completed and signed by the child’s family doctor, nurse or vaccinator.
 The Immunisation Certificate is completed when the child is 15 months of age and again after they have been immunised at 4 years of age, before the child starts school.

 The Immunisation Certificate is the only source of information that can be used when entering the child’s immunisation status on the school’s immunisation register.

-The Immunisation Certificate can be found in the Well Child Tamariki Ora My Health Book that every parent receives at the birth of every child.
-If the book is lost, parents and guardians can get another book or separate certificate from their family doctor or nurse.
+The Immunisation Certificate can be found in the Well Child Tamariki Ora My Health Book that every parent or guardian receives at the birth of every child.
+If the book is lost, parents and guardians can get another book or separate certificate from their family doctor, nurse or vaccinator.
 A book and/or certificate can be obtained at any time for a child, including for those born overseas.

 School immunisation registers provide information about the immunisation status (ie, what diseases a child has been immunised against) of each child enrolled at early childhood services or primary schools.